-2020 Short-Term Incentive Awards
+2021 Short-Term Incentive Awards

 CEO Compensation.
-In early 2020, Mr. Steigerwalt, with input from our HR and Finance organizations, developed corporate performance goals ("CEO Goals") that would be used to assess Mr. Steigerwalt's performance during 2020.
-In February 2020, the Compensation and Human Capital Committee reviewed the quantitative and qualitative metrics to measure the CEO's performance and approved the CEO Goals.
-The CEO Goals, described in the table below, were a mix of strategic and operational objectives, and were intended to provide a framework for assessing Mr. Steigerwalt's performance in 2020.

-In January 2021, the Compensation and Human Capital Committee and the Independent Directors considered the Company's performance overall, Mr. Steigerwalt's performance against the CEO Goals, his other accomplishments in 2020, and Mr. Steigerwalt's self-assessment of his performance.
-The following table describes the 2020 CEO Goals and Mr. Steigerwalt's key accomplishments.
+Mr. Steigerwalt, with input from organizations including HR and Finance, developed corporate performance goals ("CEO Goals"), which consisted of a mix of strategic and operational objectives, that would be used to assess his performance during 2021.
+In February 2021, the Compensation and Human Capital Committee reviewed the quantitative and qualitative metrics to measure the CEO's performance and approved the CEO Goals.
+In January 2022, the Compensation and Human Capital Committee and the Independent Directors considered the Company's performance overall, Mr. Steigerwalt's performance against the CEO Goals, his other accomplishments in 2021, and Mr. Steigerwalt's self-assessment of his performance.
+The following table describes the 2021 CEO Goals and Mr. Steigerwalt's key accomplishments.